codsen/codsen.com/src/os/string-strip-html.md

 ## Features

-- Adds or removes the whitespace to make the output presentable.
+- Attempts to format the output nicely.
+- Full control using a callback if needed.
 - Removes tag pairs along with the content inside (handy for `script`).
+- Works on HTML mixed with other languages (because it does not parse).
 - Works on broken, partial, incomplete, non-valid HTML.
-- Works on HTML mixed with other languages (because it does not parse).
 - Can be used to generate Email Text versions.
 Puts URL links.
-- It can detect and skip false positives, for example, `a < b and c > d`.
 - Enabled-by-default but optional Recursive HTML Decoding — nothing will escape!
-- It won't strip templating tags (like JSP)
+- It won't strip templating tags (like JSP).

 PS.
 We have [`stristri`](/os/stristri/) which also strips HTML.
 It can strip not only HTML but also CSS, text and templating tags.
 But it has less granular control over whitespace.